-- Diseases listed in bold type warrant prompt action and should be reported immediately to local health departments by phone followed by submission of the confidential case report form (DOH-389).
-In NYC use case report form PD-16. - In addition to the diseases listed above, any unusual disease (defined as a newly apparent or emerging disease or syndrome that could possibly be caused by a transmissible infectious agent or microbial toxin) is reportable. - Outbreaks: while individual cases of some diseases (e.g., streptococcal sore throat, head lice, impetigo, scabies and pneumonia) are not reportable, a cluster or outbreak of cases of any communicable disease is a reportable event. - Cases of HIV infection, HIV-related illness and AIDS are reportable on form DOH-4189 which may be obtained by contacting:
+- Diseases listed in bold type ( warrant prompt action and should be reported immediately to local health departments by phone followed by submission of the confidential case report form (DOH-389).
+In NYC use case report form PD-16. - In addition to the diseases listed above, any unusual disease (defined as a newly apparent or emerging disease or syndrome that could possibly be caused by a transmissible infectious agent or microbial toxin) is reportable. - Outbreaks: while individual cases of some diseases (e.g., streptococcal sore throat, head lice, impetigo, scabies and pneumonia) are not reportable, a cluster or outbreak of cases of any communicable disease is a reportable event. - Cases of HIV infection, HIV-related illness and AIDS (Stage 3) are reportable on the Medical Provider HIV/AIDS and Partner/Contact Report Form DOH-4189.
+The form may be obtained by contacting:

-Division of Epidemiology, Evaluation and Research P.O.
-Box 2073, ESP Station Albany, NY 12220-2073
+Division of Epidemiology, Evaluation and Partner Services P.O.
+Box 2073, ESP Station Albany, NY 12220-2073 (518) 474-4284

-In NYC: New York City Department of Health and Mental Hygiene

-For HIV/AIDS reporting, call:
+In NYC: New York City Department of Health and Mental Hygiene For HIV/AIDS reporting, call: (212) 442-3388